Diamante-Smith/Active-Directory/README.md

 (insert pic 17:15)

 - Click on Client 1 in Azure and copy its Public IP address

--
+(insert pic 17:25)

+- Then head on over to remote desktop to enter Client-1, we are going to name this Client 1 and make sure to put in your username and password that you wrote down

+- Head on over to DC-1 in Azure to get the private IP address

+(insert pic 18:24)

+- Login to Client-1 and Open up PowerShell

+(insert pic 18:24)

+- In PowerShell type ping and DC-1's private IP address and press enter